AnirudhG07/cmd_sandbox-rs/IMPLEMENTATION.md

 # Implementation Details

-This document provides technical details on how each policy is implemented in curl_sandbox-rs.
+This document provides technical details on how each policy is implemented in cmd_sandbox-rs.

+> Note: The code snippets below are simplified for clarity.
+Actual implementation may include additional features, error handling, optimizations, etc.

 ## Table of Contents

 - [Architecture Overview](#architecture-overview)
 - [Network Policies](#network-policies)
 - [Filesystem Policies](#filesystem-policies)